Combinatorial constructions of derived equivalences: Symplectic resolutions by hyperk ahler quotients

 \begin{thm} Let $X$ be a symplectic representation of a reductive group $G$, and let $\ol{\Sigma}$ be the zonotope corresponding to the character of the linear representation $X \oplus \fg$.
 If $(M_\bR^W)_{\ol{\Sigma}\text{-{\rm gen}}} \neq \emptyset$, then for any $\ell, \ell' \in \op{Pic}(BG)_\bR$ such that $X_0^{\rm{ss}}(\ell) = X_0^{\rm{s}}(\ell)$ and $X_0^{\rm{ss}}(\ell') = X_0^{\rm{s}}(\ell')$ one has a derived equivalence of hyperk\"ahler quotients ${\rm D}^b(X_0^{\rm{ss}}(\ell) / G) \simeq {\rm D}^b(X_0^{\rm{ss}}(\ell')/G)$. \end{thm}

 We will prove this theorem at the end of this section.
 It is a consequence of a more general result about (graded) categories of singularities which follows formally from \autoref{thm:magic_windows}.
 We consider a linear representation $X$ of $G \times \bG_m$ which is quasi-symmetric for the action of $G$, and we let $W \colon X \to \bA^1$ be a function which is $G$-invariant and $\bG_m$-equivariant for the scaling action of $\bG_m$ on $\bA^1$.
-With this setup we briefly recall the construction and basic properties of the graded category of singularities (see, for instance, \cite{HLPomerleano} for a more detailed exposition).
-There is a natural transformation $- \otimes \cL [-2] \to \op{id}$ where $\cL = \cO_{W^{-1}(0)} \langle -1 \rangle$ (both are endofunctors of ${\rm D}^b(W^{-1}(0)/G\times \bG_m)$).
-We define the graded category of singularities ${\rm D}^b_{\op{sing}}(X/G\times \bG_m,W)$ to be the idempotent completion of the dg-category whose objects are objects of ${\rm D}^b(W^{-1}(0)/ G\times \bG_m)$ and whose morphisms are
+With this setup we briefly recall the construction and basic properties of the graded category of singularities, originally introduced in \cite{orlov}.
+Many authors have studied versions of the category of graded singularities \cite{Isik,BFK,Shipman,hirano}, and these methods are by now standard in the theory of derived categories, but we use the conventions of \cite{HLPomerleano}, which contains formulations of these standard results in the ways we will need.